UTSA Roadrunners football: Texas State

 The I-35 Rivalry is the rivalry between Texas State and UTSA.
 The teams first met in 2012, both as members of the WAC.
-For the 2013 season, Texas State moved to the Sun Belt Conference and UTSA moved to Conference USA, which temporarily halted the rivalry.
-The series was renewed in 2017 and has been played every season since except for in 2019, 2021, and 2022.
-The rivalry is either played in San Marcos or San Antonio.
-The teams have met four times, with UTSA holding a 4–0 lead in the series through the 2020 season.
+In 2013, Texas State moved to the Sun Belt Conference and UTSA moved to Conference USA, temporarily halting the matchups.
+The series was renewed in 2017 and has been played five times since then.
+UTSA holds a 5–2 record in the series through the 2025 season.